mikebranstein/terraform-workshop-instructions/src/chapters/chapter3.md

 }
 ```

 Variables are called by supplying ${var.<variable name>}.
-You'll also notice that you can place variables side-by-side in Terraform code (like we did with the *name* key/value pair above.
+You'll also notice that you can place variables side-by-side in Terraform code (like we did with the *name* key/value pair above).

 Next, let's generalize the App Service Plan and App Service: